 The future of OI treatment also continues to look promising.
 Dr. Raggio and her colleagues at HSS are presently conducting animal studies of a new class of drugs known as RANKL inhibitors.
 “Instead of rendering osteoclasts less effective, these drugs interfere with the formation of osteoclasts,” Dr. Raggio explains.
 She is also studying parathyroid hormone (PTH), a bone stimulator that may be useful in some adult patients with OI who are not good candidates for bisphosphonates therapy.

-Taking the longer view, Dr. Root anticipates that stem cell therapy and gene manipulation may eventually lead to dramatic advances in OI treatment.
+Taking the longer view, Dr. Root anticipates that cell therapy and gene manipulation may eventually lead to dramatic advances in OI treatment.

 Read about Lauren Davidson, an HSS patient with osteogenesis imperfecta who went on to become a swimming medalist.